GilbN/technicalramblings.com/docs/blog/how-to-setup-grafana-influxdb-and-telegraf-to-monitor-your-unraid-system/index.md

 Do the same here, just search for the container in Community Apps and use the default template settings.
 Set the appdata location to where you want it, **but don't click install just yet!**

+!!! danger "Don't use the latest tag"
+    The `:latest` tag will run a version that you can't install extra packages into!
+Change the tag to `telegraf:1.20.2` for it to work!

 !!! info "Network"
     Make sure the container uses **Host** networking!